I’d never seen anything like that place before.

-Alone, on a corner I saw a striking, tall woman in a short red dress.
+Alone, on a corner I saw a tall thin woman in a short red dress.
 The dress cut a contrast against the backdrop of faded colors and broken things.
-Her long lean limbs and dark brown skin cast an even longer shadow in the early morning sun on the dirty sidewalk.
-She was the only person on earth here, besides us.
+Her long limbs and beautiful brown skin cast an even longer shadow in the early morning sun on the dirty sidewalk.

 “Do people actually live in those?”
 I asked trying not to think of the woman’s foot and pointing to one of the more obviously abandoned row homes.